pnd280/complexity/README.md

 ## How does it work?

-This is a high-level overview of the network traffic intercepting which provides the extension with the ability to alter the behavior of the host page.
+This is a high-level overview of the network traffic interception approach, which provides the extension with the ability to alter the behavior of the host page.

 ```mermaid
   graph TD